raselneck/kyoob/readme.md

-# Kyoob v0.2.0
+# Kyoob v0.2.1

 Ever since first playing Minecraft, I've toyed around with the idea of making my very own voxel engine.
-My first attempt was not as fast as it could have been due to my "jump right into it" attitude.
-However, I have taken the time to completely rewrite Kyoob from scratch (using some of my old code for hints) and it runs cleaner, smoother, and faster than before.
+Kyoob is the result of my turning the idea into something tangible.

 [![screenshot of Kyoob](kyoob.png)](kyoob.png)